intelligent-machine-learning/dlrover/docs/design/elastic-training-operator.md

 ## Motivation
 Computing Resources is important for training performance.
-EasyDL can automatically configure resources of a job and dynamically adjust resourdes of a job during training to optimize training performance.
+EasyDL can automatically configure resources of a job and dynamically adjust resources of a job during training to optimize training performance.
-The operator should be capable of modifing resoures of a job according to a resource plan, such as scale up/down the number of Pods.
+The operator should be capable of modifying resoures of a job according to a resource plan, such as scale up/down the number of Pods.

 ## Design